 \subsection{Contrastive Loss}

-We encourage weak high-confidence representations of class $c$ to be close to the class center (positive sample) and away from its negatives (Fig.\ref{nce_fig}).
-We adopt cosine similarity (Eq.\ref{sim}) as a measure of the distance between two representation vectors:
+We enforce the weak high-confidence representations of class $c$ to be in close proximity to the class center (positive sample) and distanced from its negative sample.
+To measure the similarity between two representation vectors, we utilize cosine similarity (Eq.\ref{sim}) as the metric.